seng350/course/README.md

 - 30% substantial group project

 ### Participation
-10%, based on class attendance, lab attendance, project participation, and activity in Github and Slack.
+10%, based on class attendance, lab attendance, and activity in Github and Slack.
+Project participation marks are marked separately and over/under-weight your group's mark.

 ### Project
-One group project, 30% of the mark.
+One group project, 45% of the mark.
 Group project marks are scaled according to individual performance.
 This is assessed by instructor observation and peer evaluation.

 ### Midterms
-early Oct, 20% of final grade. late Oct/early Nov, 20% of final grade. late Nov, 20% of final grade.
+early Oct, 15% of final grade. late Oct/early Nov, 15% of final grade. late Nov, 15% of final grade.

-Missing a midterm reweights the other midterms to 30% each.
+Missing a midterm reweights the other midterms accordingly.
 Midterms are cumulative but focus on the most recent material.

 ### Final
 There is no final.